Bruntál

 Bruntál (/cs/; Freudenthal) is a town in the Moravian-Silesian Region of the Czech Republic.
 It has about 15,000 inhabitants.
+The town is located on the stream Černý potok in the Nízký Jeseník range.

+Bruntál was founded in the 13th century as a mining town.
 The historic town centre is well preserved and is protected as an urban monument zone.
+The main landmark of the town is the Bruntál Castle.

 Administrative division

 Bruntál consists of two municipal parts (in brackets population according to the 2021 census):